khusiie/devops-capstone-project/.github/ISSUE_TEMPLATE/user-story.md

 ---
 name: User Story
-description: Template for creating a new user story
+description: Use this template for creating new user stories.
 title: "User Story: "
 labels: enhancement
 ---